-When you satisfy the user’s intent, you are also satisfying Google’s intent – to answer the searcher’s query.
+When you satisfy the user’s intent, you also satisfy Google’s intent – to answer the searcher’s query.

-One final aspect to keep in mind with user intent is if you need to focus on local SEO or local intent.
+One final aspect to remember with user intent is if you need to focus on local SEO or local intent.

-If you are a plumber in Austin, Texas, you may feel you have bragging rights if you also rank well in Los Angeles, but you won’t be getting much business from California.
+If you are a plumber in Austin, Texas, you may feel you have bragging rights if you also rank well in Los Angeles, but you won’t get much business from California.

 Open Graph Tags & Schema Markup